Ivorforce/Monoteny/README.md

 TenLang aims to guarantee shape, lookup and generally array operations safety.

 There is a reasonable reason no other language has yet attempted this: Shape resolving can be as hard as executing the program itself.
 It seems impossible to devise a system that could possibly cover every use-case.
-Without one, the system quickly falls apart.
+Without one, the language quickly falls apart.

 Luckily, by now we know how to solve complex problems in a readable and approachable way.
 It's coding.

 TenLang takes these lessons to heart: Types are resolved with user code at compile time.
 The code itself follows TenLang syntax, so it is unnecessary to learn a separate complicated language.
 I hope this truly covers all (computable) use-cases.

+All functions can be imported at compile-time using a `compiletime import`.
+These imports cannot be circular.

 ### Collections Combinations